 If I’m being honest in hindsight it was like looking at my own wake, everyone there to ‘see me off’ so to speak.
 But in the midst of all of this, I felt totally disconnected, I was been pulled away and drawn to something else, and I knew right then that my world would never be the same again.

 The following day I got on a plane to Thailand to start my adventure, not scared of being on my own, but with a knowing that I was meant to do this.

 What I didn’t know at that time was I was learning how to listen to my intuition.
 That knowing, that feeling, that inner voice.
 The inner voice I had successfully managed to ignore for the previous 40 years!

 What I also had not realised was the previous year I had gone back to painting after 20 years, and so had unlocked that creative side of me, the intuitive part of me and it was not going to be stuffed back down.

-I’d started painting classes to learn about different techniques and had discovered mandalas.
-A circular repetitive form which for me was like a creative meditation.
+I’d started painting classes to learn about different techniques and had discovered mandalas, which for me was a form which for me was like a creative meditation.

 As I painted I was unconsciously pouring into it all the things I wanted to bring into my life – travel, adventure, discovering new things, a new way of being, new cultures and a wide range of people.

 And then it happened – after an argument with my boss I quit on the spot, a week later I had my tickets, my house was up for rent and in 2 months I was heading off.